Essential Online Marketing Advice for Small and Startup Law Firms

-Pro Tip: If you had an existing website ensure your Design and SEO company know about links to older URL’s.
-If they don’t implement the proper redirects this is a great way to tank your site.
+Pro Tip: If you have an existing website, ensure your Design and SEO company knows about links to older URL’s.
+If they don’t implement the proper redirects, this is a great way to tank your site.

 Do not use Wix, Squarespace, or a bulky slow loading WordPress theme to power your website.
 You will lose out on organic rankings and more importantly the number of people contacting you will drop dramatically if the site load time is slow.
 Also, stay away from proprietary website platforms where you don’t own your website.
 Companies like Findlaw and Scorpion are notorious for this.

 2. Do Great Keyword Research